 Using T-SQL Commands

-T-SQL Commands supposed to be the traditional method of how to backup SQL Server 2016.
-Nowadays, backing up a database manually or with the help of T-SQL Commands isn’t really convenient because you have to check your SQL Server 2016 database regularly to perform backups according to your backup plan.
+T-SQL Commands are supposed to be the traditional method of how to backup SQL Server 2016.
+Nowadays, backing up a database manually or with the help of T-SQL, Commands isn’t really convenient because you have to check your SQL Server 2016 database regularly to perform backups according to your backup plan.
 But what if your database updates continuously, 24 hours, then how to backup SQL Server 2016 at night?
 Obviously, you can create additional scripts and perform backups with the help of them, although it requires more time, effort, and skills.
 However, here are the examples of T-SQL Commands for how to backup SQL Server 2016:

 BACKUP DATABASE your_database TO DISK = 'full.bak' BACKUP DATABASE your_database TO DISK = 'diff.bak' WITH DIFFERENTIAL BACKUP LOG your_database TO DISK = 'log.bak'